 BENEFICIAL OWNERSHIP INFORMATION

-Keep your business compliant and avoid penalties of up to $500 per day
+Keep your business compliant and avoid penalties with the help of Block Advisors

-Block Advisors can help you stay compliant with the Corporate Transparency Act, which takes effect in 2024.
+Block Advisors can help you comply with the Corporate Transparency Act — a new law that took effect in 2024.

 Under the Corporate Transparency Act (CTA), if you formed a qualifying business in 2024, you must report Beneficial Ownership Information (BOI) within 90 days of formation.
 If you formed a qualifying business before 2024, you have until January 1, 2025 to report Beneficial Ownership Information.